hyp3rlinx/PSTrojanFile/README.md

 # PSTrojanFile
 Windows PowerShell Filename Code Execution POC

 Dusted this off and improved it a bit, reported to Microsoft in 2019 remains unfixed as of the time of this writing.
-Remote code execution via a specially crafted filename.
+Remote code execution via a specially crafted filename. <br>

 The flaw is due to semicolon ";" we can decode a Base64 command and execute straight from the PS1 filename or just call shorthand commands.

 Test;POweRsHeLL -e [BASE64 PAYLOAD];.ps1